What Kind of Extension Cord Do I Need?

 Cost in Relation to Size

-Of course, the cost is a function of length and wire size so the larger the wire size and the longer the cord, the more it will likely cost.
-The reason the heaver cord is a better choice is that it will allow you more flexibility in what you connect to the cord without damaging your power tool or burning up the extension cord (and whatever may be touching it).
+Of course, the cost is a function of length and wire size, so the larger the wire size and the longer the cord, the more it will likely cost.
+The reason the heavier cord is a better choice is that it will allow you more flexibility in what you connect to the cord without damaging your power tool or burning up the extension cord (and whatever may be touching it).

 What happens when a cord is undersized is that not enough electricity will flow through it due to resistance, which will cause the cord to heat up, sometimes to dangerous levels where the shielding on the cord melts and can cause a short circuit or even a fire.
 This is something to be avoided at all costs and is largely why nearly all power tools will include current ratings and recommended maximum extension cord lengths for power tools similar to the chart shown above.